interfect/OrbitalConstruction/README.md

 OrbitalConstruction
 ===================

-Interfect's version of Zorkinian's Orbital Construction Mod
+Attosecond's version of Interfect's version of Zorkinian's Orbital Construction Mod

 This version incorporates both evilC's changes and Interfect's new surface base functionality.
 This version also includes changes by attosecond (see below).